cryptape/ckb-open-tx-research/README.md

 # CKB Learn

-This is a documentation site for Nervos [CKB](https://github.com/nervosnetwork/ckb).
+This is a documentation site for Nervos [CKB](https://github.com/nervosnetwork/ckb) Open Tx.

 ## Contribute